 Each committee should have a written charter that clearly sets out the roles and responsibilities of the committee.
-The members of the committee should be identified.
+The members of the committee should be identified, and an issuer should periodically report member attendance at each of its board committees.
 The members should have an appropriate mix of experience and skills.
 Proceedings of committees should be reported back to the board.
 Recommendation 4.2 recommends that the charters of board committees be made available on the issuer's website.